Auckland District Health Board: History

 The Auckland District Health Board, like most other district health boards, came into effect on 1 January 2001 established by the New Zealand Public Health and Disability Act 2000.

 On 1 July 2022, the Auckland DHB was disestablished and became part of Te Whatu Ora as part of a national overhaul of the district health board system.
 The Auckland DHB was revamped as Te Whatu Ora Te Toka Tumai Auckland.
 Te Whatu Ora Te Toka Tumai Auckland falls under the purview of Te Whatu Ora's Northern Division.

 Geographic area

-The area covered by the Auckland District Health Board was defined in Schedule 1 of the New Zealand Public Health and Disability Act 2000 and based on territorial authority and ward boundaries as constituted as at 1 January 2001.
+The area covered by the Auckland District Health Board was defined in Schedule 1 of the New Zealand Public Health and Disability Act 2000 and based on territorial authority and ward boundaries as constituted on 1 January 2001.
 The area covered by the Auckland DHB was identical with that of the former Auckland City.
 The area could have been adjusted through an Order in Council.